trowski/fiber-rfc/rfc.md

 #### What about performance?

 Switching between fibers is lightweight, requiring changing the value of approximately 20 pointers, give or take, depending on platform.
-Switching context in the VM is similar to Generators.
-Since fibers exist within a single process thread, switching between fibers is significantly more performant than switching between processes/threads.
+Switching execution context in the PHP VM is similar to Generators, again only requiring the swapping of a few pointers.
+Since fibers exist within a single process thread, switching between fibers is significantly more performant than switching between processes or threads.

 #### What platforms are supported?